dodgez/ai-threads/README.md

-# Bedrock Threads
+# AI Threads

-A better playground for Amazon Bedrock.
+A playground for various LLMs.